IAHispano/Applio-Docs/guides/Datasets/Create-Datasets.md

 ==-

 !!!warning Before truncate silence
-- The dataset should only contain speech; any other type of sound should be removed or reduced, such as hisses or breathing sounds.
+The dataset should only contain speech; any other type of sound should be removed or reduced, such as hisses, screams or breathing.
 !!!

 4. Finally, we export our already processed audio and it’s ready for [training](/get-started\training.md/).